 There have been reports of animal carcasses surrounding the path that leads to the spot.
 It is also said that if you place an item in the circle it will have vanished by the following morning!

-11. The Brown Mountain Lights, Linville, NC
+11. The Brown Mountain Lights, Linville

 The Brown Mountain Lights were first spotted by Native Americans and have been at the center of great debate ever since.
 The strange, unexplained lights appear after sunset and they rise above the mountain peak and usually change size, shape, and color.